Vaccines offer parents some control of their children’s health!

-The Parents PACK Program at CHOP is here to help.
+The Parents PACK Program at Children's Hospital of Philadelphia (CHOP) is here to help.
 Stay abreast of vaccine information and choose health for your family.

 Download Our Free Vaccine App

-The Vaccine Education Center (VEC) created an app called Vaccines on the Go: What You Should Know so busy parents can access accurate vaccine information wherever and whenever they need it.
+The Vaccine Education Center (VEC) offers an app, called Vaccines on the Go: What You Should Know, so people can access accurate vaccine information wherever and whenever they need it.